pnp/pnpcore/docs/using-the-sdk/fields-intro.md

 }
 ```

 Above samples do load all the default Field properties, but what if you are only interested in a few properties or the property you need is not loaded by default?
-For that purpose the best approach is using the [LoadProperties method](https://pnp.github.io/pnpcore/api/PnP.Core.Model.DataModelExtensions.html#collapsible-PnP_Core_Model_DataModelExtensions_LoadProperties__1_PnP_Core_Model_IDataModelCollection___0__Expression_Func___0_System_Object_____) as that allows for getting the needed field data in a single roundtrip to the server.
+For that purpose the best approach is using the QueryProperties method as that allows for getting the needed field data in a single roundtrip to the server.
 Below code snippets show this method in action for loading specific field properties

 ```csharp
 //  Get site fields